alf45tar/Pedalino/README.md

 ![Fritzing](https://github.com/alf45tar/Pedalino/blob/master/PedalinoShield_bb.png)

-Have a look the viedo of a working prototype on [YouTube](https://youtu.be/9d6LPA7-HyU).
+Have a look the video of a working prototype on [YouTube](https://youtu.be/9d6LPA7-HyU).

 ### OPTION 2 - WiFi and Bluetooth